inno-devops-labs/F23-core-course-labs/app_python/README.md

 2. Run the application using `python app.py`.
 3. Open your web browser and visit `http://localhost:5000` to see the current time in Moscow.

+## Docker Containerization

+This Docker container runs the Python web application and displays the current time in Moscow.
+The application is packaged and isolated within a Docker container.

+To build the Docker image for our application, follow these steps:

+1. Open your terminal and navigate to the app_python directory where the Dockerfile is located.

+2. Run the following command to build the Docker image.
+Replace khays-python-app with your preferred image name:

+    `docker build -t khays-python-app .`

+### Pulling the Docker Image

+If you want to pull the Docker image from Docker Hub instead of building it locally, you can use the following command:

+`docker pull khays/khays-python-app:latest`

+### Running the Docker Container

+Once you have the Docker image built or pulled, you can run the Docker container with the following command:

+`docker run -p 5000:5000 khays-python-app`

+This command maps port 5000 on your local machine to port 5000 within the Docker container.
+You can access the application by opening a web browser and navigating to `http://localhost:5000`.

 ## Author

 Khabib Khaysadykov